 Are you looking for a good Oil-Free Salad Dressing?
 Look no further!
 This quick and easy Creamy Italian Salad Dressing is made with mostly pantry staples.

-If you are like me you need a good salad dressing and probably avoid the store-bought stuff because either loaded with oil, sugar, or loads of chemicals.
+If you are like me you need a good salad dressing.
+I usually avoid the store-bought stuff because they can be loaded with oil, sugar, or loads unrecognizable ingredients.

 This oil-free salad dressing uses: